Facts of Benito Juárez, Tlaxcala

 The number of people over 65 years old is 376 in the population.

-The number of people between 0 and 4 years old in this area is 586.
+The number of boys and girls under 5 years old who live in this locality is 586.

-In Benito Juárez there are 287 men from 0 to 4 years old.
+In Benito Juárez, the female population from 0 to 4 years old is 299.

 The number of boys and girls in the age range of 5 to 9 years old in Benito Juárez is 587.

-The number of women between 5 and 9 years old in Benito Juárez is 303.
+The number of men between 5 and 9 years old is 284 in the total population.

 The number of people between 10 and 14 years old is greater than that of 15 to 19 years old, with a total of 647 inhabitants.

-The number of young people between 15 and 19 years old in this city is 555.
+The number of people between 20 and 24 years old in this locality is 554.

 There are 287 women between the ages of 20 and 24 in this population.